 Developers of TLCMap systems or systems consuming TLCMap systems should follow these simple but powerful principles to encourage uptake, re-usability, interlinking and usefulness for humanities researchers:

 One of the most useful and popular aspects of TLCMap is the web services API.
-Check the details in the Gazetteer of Historical Australian Places guide.
+Check the details in the Guide.
 It enables you to:

 • Query the most comprehensive aggregate gazetteer of Australian place names, including many historical place names.